 In my various careers, spanning more years than I will share, I have worked with men.
-In fact, I have worked with far more men than women and for the most part have thoroughly enjoyed it.
-The majority of these guys have been great men who have treated me with utmost respect, as I have them.
+In fact, I have worked with far more men than women and, for the most part, have thoroughly enjoyed it.
+The majority of these guys have been great men who have treated me with the utmost respect, as I have them.

 Of course, there have been the others.
 As a fresh out of school 19-year-old I obtained the position of receptionist at a very influential law firm in the city I lived.
 Every attorney in that firm was a male, and they demonstrated every male attitude available.
 Some of the men treated me as their daughter or granddaughter, kindly, even excusing some of the rather creative and sometimes bizarre wardrobe that I wore and loved in this suit and tie domain.

 Others (or the men they represented) threw vulgar innuendos my way as they walked by my desk to their offices.
 I was pretty mouthy and naïve to potential repercussions, so my response would often be something like, “and that would only happen in your dreams.”
 Some would laugh and back off; others got a bit irritated.
 A few even used their power to suggest I should be relieved of my job.
 Fortunately, the grandfatherly senior partners intervened.